Durga-Kondaveeti/SDM-Application/README.md

-# 🧾 SDM Application
+# 🧾 Inventory Application

-The **SDM Application** is designed to streamline stock management and pricing visibility while protecting sensitive business information.
+The **Inventory Application** is designed to streamline stock management and pricing visibility while protecting sensitive business information.
 It provides on-demand access to stock quantities, retail prices, and net prices — while ensuring that confidential wholesale data is accessible only to authorized administrators.

 ---